A list of good enough blogging platforms by price if you just want to write

 Micro.one

-- Quick posting like social media, extendable like blogs, custom domain.
+- Quick posting like social media, extendable like blogs, your domain, good community.

 - Example blogs: